i-sopha/reading-notes/README.md

-# reading-notes
+# reading-notes 📚
 My reading journal for Code Fellows

 # Introduction

-My name is Isabel Sopha and I will be diving into the growth mindset and what it means to me below.
+My name is Isabel Sopha.
+I like legos and snowboarding.

+I will be diving into the growth mindset and what it means to me below.

-My GitHub URL link: [GitHub Pages](https://github.com/i-sopha)
+My GitHub URL link: [Isabel's GitHub](https://github.com/i-sopha)

 # The Growth Mindset 🧠